1908 Ottoman general election

-General elections were held in November and December 1908 for all 288 seats of the Chamber of Deputies of the Ottoman Empire, following the Young Turk Revolution which established the Second Constitutional Era.
-They were the first elections contested by organised political parties.
+General elections were held in November and December 1908 for all 275 seats of the Chamber of Deputies of the Ottoman Empire, following the Young Turk Revolution which established the Second Constitutional Era.
+They were the first elections contested by organised political parties in the Ottoman Empire.

 Background

-The Young Turk Revolution in July resulted in the restoration of the 1876 constitution, ushering in the Second Constitutional Era, and the reconvening of the 1878 parliament, bringing back many of the surviving members of that parliament; the restored parliament's single legislation was a decree to formally dissolve itself and call for new elections.
+The Young Turk Revolution in July resulted in the restoration of the 1876 constitution, ushering in the Second Constitutional Era, and the reconvening of the 1878 parliament, bringing back many of the surviving members of that parliament; the restored parliament's sole legislation was a decree to formally dissolve itself and call for new elections.

 The Committee of Union and Progress (CUP), the driving force behind the revolution, was in an advantageous position for the election.
-Because it was still a secret organization, the CUP did not organize itself into a proper political party until well after the elections in its 1909 Congress at Selanik (Thessaloniki).
+Because it was still a secret organization, the CUP did not organize itself into a proper political party until well after the elections in its 1909 Congress at Selanik.
 The CUP and the Armenian Dashnak Committee ran in an electoral alliance.

 In the lead up to the election, Mehmed Sabahaddin's League for Private Initiative and Decentralization established itself as the Liberty Party.
 The Liberty Party was liberal in outlook, bearing a strong British imprint and was closer to the Palace.
 It hardly had time to organize itself for the election.
 Under pressure from the CUP, the government arrested key supporters of Sabahaddin's as they attempted to campaign in Anatolia, and even presented death threats.